The-Politico/django-slack-forms/docs/Slack-App.md

 1. Go to the [Slack App Dashboard](https://api.slack.com/apps) and make a new App.

-2. Under `Interactive Components`, paste the `SLACKFORMS_ROOT_URL` from your settings in `Request URL`.
+2. Under `Interactive Components`, set the `Request URL` to the location of the root of `django-slack-forms` in your Django app (if you're not sure about the URL, you can come back to this step after you install the app in the next section).

 3. Under `Bot Users`, click `Add a Bot User`.
 Give it a name and username.

 4. Create a new slash command by going to `Slash Commands`.
-Give the command a name and set the `Request URL` to the location of the root of `django-slack-forms` in your Django app (if you're not sure about the URL, you can come back to this step after you install the app in the next section).
+Give the command a name and set the `Request URL` to the same as the one in `Interactive Components`.

 5. Re-install the app by going to `Outh & Permissions` and clicking `Reinstall App`.